mishaevtikhiev/evtikhiev.github.io/_pages/academic_work.md

 <h2>Other</h2>

 <b>2016–2018</b>: For short periods of time, worked as an assistant and an engineer in the International Laboratory of Laser Micro- and Nanotechnologies, as well as a secretary in the Foreign Students office at <a href="https://en.itmo.ru/">ITMO University</a>.<br>
 <b>2016</b>.
-Participated in the <a href="https://www.timeshighereducation.com/world-university-rankings/brics-emerging-economies-universities-summit-take-place-johannesburg">THE BRICS & Emerging Economies Universities Summit</a> as a representative of Russian students.
-The recording of the panel where I participated is <a href='https://www.youtube.com/watch?v=L_BkvQB0yzc'>available online</a>.
+Participated in the <a href="https://areyde.com/brics/">THE BRICS & Emerging Economies Universities Summit</a> as a representative of Russian students.